Law & Human Resources

 Your endorsement says it all.

-Various Assessment Strategies (ASC, AS4 and AS2) are used throughout the modules in the programme.
+Various How You’ll Be Assessed (ASC, AS4 and AS2) are used throughout the modules in the programme.
 For example, AS2 is predominately applied in this programme and consists of a Formative Assessment (FA1), also known as an assignment or test, which count fifty percent (50%) towards the overall mark.
 The Summative Assessment in the form of a final exam or capstone project (SA1), will count fifty percent (50%).

 No supplementary assessment is provided for FA1.
 A maximum of one (1) additional supplementary assessment opportunity is provided for SA1, which will be charged for.
 An overall mark of fifty percent (50%) is required to pass a module.
 Please consult the Fact Sheet and Student Rulebook for additional, detailed programme information.